 Publishing your new theme

-When you are ready to publish your new theme, just click Publish from the theme menu in the workbench.
+When you're ready to publish your new theme, just click Publish from the theme menu in the workbench.